 Ministers have this week announced the new Divorce, Dissolution and Separation Act 2020 will come into force on 6th April 2022.
 The new law will allow married couples to divorce without assigning blame.
-Further details about the proposed new divorce legislation can be found in our news article, written by Head of Family Law, Carl Russell, ‘how will no-fault divorce change the domestic landscape‘.
+Further details about the proposed new divorce legislation can be found in our news article, ‘how will no-fault divorce change the domestic landscape‘.

 The Act provides for the biggest reform of divorce law in fifty years and aims to reduce conflict between couples legally ending a marriage or civil partnership.